-The Hoyt House (“The Point”) is probably the best example of Vaux’s application of the English picturesque movement; the marriage of building architecture with landscape design.
-Vaux carefully chose the location on the grounds in the woods (see Vaux’s book, Villas & Cottages, Design No. 31) and designed the house in 1855 for Lydig Monson Hoyt, a wealthy New York merchant, and his wife, Geraldine Livingston Hoyt.
+The Point is an excellent example of Vaux’s application of the English picturesque marriage of architecture with landscape design to an American country estate.
+Vaux carefully chose the location on the grounds in the woods (see Calvert Vaux, Villas & Cottages, Design No. 31) and designed the house in 1855 for Lydig Monson Hoyt, a wealthy New York merchant, and his wife, Geraldine Livingston Hoyt.
 In his design scheme, Vaux succeeded brilliantly in merging the asymmetrical design of the house with its wooded landscape overlooking the Hudson.
-Hoyt descendents owned and occupied the house up until 1963.
+Hoyt descendants owned and occupied the house until 1963.

 This is a colorized postcard circa 1908